wingscms/wings/docs/docs/users/general/settings.md

 Most Wings projects have one frontend application – a _website_ – but it is possible to have multiple frontend apps: separate websites that share the same Wings project, or a mobile app or smart speaker application, for example.

 ### General app settings
-On the General page, you can configure these ssettings
+On the General page, you can configure these settings

 ![](https://screens.wings.dev/CleanShot-2020-10-31-at-11.03.41-2x-1604138699.png)